mjackson/unpkg/modules/client/components/Home.md

     <tr>
       <td>`json`</td>
       <td>`undefined`</td>
-      <td>Return metadata about the resource at the current URL as JSON (e.g. `/any/path?json`).
-For directories, this generates a recursive listing of all files in the directory.</td>
+      <td>Return a recursive list of metadata about all the files in a directory as JSON (e.g. `/any/path/?json`).
+Note: this only works for directories.</td>
     </tr>
   </tbody>
 </table>

-**All other query parameters are invalid** and will result in a `403 Forbidden` response.
-This helps preserve the integrity of the cache for URLs with valid query strings.

 ### Suggested Workflow